raibtoffoletto/chocolat-shop/README.md

 }
 ```

-Now we need to update the `appsettings.json` to include our connection to the database (local or remote).
+Now we need to update the `appsettings.json` to include our connection to the database (local or remote):

 ```json
 "ConnectionStrings": {